hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    Average rolling return over the full date range

-   Standard Deviation|Average standard deviation (from across sub-timeBlocks) wrt rolling return over the full date range.
+   Standard Deviation and Average standard deviation from across sub-timeBlocks wrt rolling return over the full date range.

-   Percentage of times, when the return was below a predefined minimum value like 4%.
+   Percentage of times, when the return was below a predefined minimum value like 4% (the default).

    Average rolling return over sub-timeBlocks within the overall date range.
 For large date ranges, it will be for ~every year.